storm-fsv-cvut/smoderp2d-manual/user_guide/docs/providers.md

-# Installation and Usage
+# Providers and install
 SMODERP has been adapted to work seamlessly with various Geographic Information System (GIS) platforms.
-Instalation for QGIS, GRASS GIS, and ArcGIS is decribed below.
+Instalation for QGIS, GRASS GIS, and ArcGIS is decribed here.

-## QGIS Plugin
+## QGIS - Plugin
 In QGIS, the plugin repository is a central storage location where users can access and manage plugins that extend the functionality of the QGIS application.
 SMODERP are acessed from this repository.
 ### Installation instructions